Instrumentation and facilities

 The Genetics Core Facility utilizes a Packard MultiProbe II Plus HT EX automated liquid handling system.
 It provides an efficient and accurate way to perform reaction setup, normalize DNA samples, and pool amplicon products for Illumina sequencing.

 The MPBio FastPrep 24 bead beating grinder and lysis system is used for tissue homogenization and cell lysis.
 It is the first step for many nucleic acid extraction methods.

 DNA quantification Accordion Closed

-Two NanoDrop spectrophotometers are available for absorbance-based quantification of individual samples (DNA, RNA, protein).
+A NanoDrop One Spectrophotometer is available for DNA, RNA, and protein quantification.
 A Hoefer Dyna Quant 300 fluorometer is also available for fluorescence-based quantification of dsDNA.
-For high-throughput needs, a BioTek Synergy HTX plate reader is available which can read many samples simultaneously for absorbance or fluorescence-based assays (excitation filters: 360/40, 485/20; emission filters: 460/40, 528/20).
+For high-throughput needs, a BioTek Synergy HTX plate reader is available which can read many samples simultaneously for absorbance or fluorescence-based assays.

 Bench space Accordion Closed

-Bench space is available at EnGGen for sample processing.
+Bench space is available at the Genetics Core Facility for sample processing.
 Each bench has adequate space, storage shelves, a pipette set, a vortexer, and a heated dry bath.
-Ancillary equipment such as centrifuges, multichannel pipettes, electronic pipettes, and a PCR set up hood are also available.
+Ancillary equipment such as centrifuges, multichannel pipettes, electronic pipettes, and a PCR setup hood is also available.

 Bioinformatic processing Accordion Closed